 Now, here are my favorite salads – always!

 Beats & Pears – this is it.
 My very favorite salad takes cooked beats (not canned) and pears.
-I season it with olive oil and I add toasted walnuts.
+I season it with olive oil, and I add toasted walnuts.

-It is very simple to prepare, not heavy like mayo based salads, and everyone loves these 2 favorites of mine.
+It is very simple to prepare, not heavy like mayo-based salads, and everyone loves these 2 favorites of mine.

-Deserts, we love deserts!
+Desserts, we love desserts!

 Dress up your dessert.
-This year I’ll bake a red velvet cake and use white cream as filling, leaving the sides showing its “stripes”.
+This year I’ll bake a red velvet cake and use white cream as filling, leaving the sides showing their “stripes”.
 We’ll decorate with fresh strawberries and blueberries on the top.

 And, because I have friends who are doing an awesome job on a diet, I’ll offer the fruits layered with whipped cream (yes, they tell me it’s the only treat they can eat!) in a tall glass.

-Super simple, colorful and easy, very easy because the goal here is for us to have fun and not to slave in the kitchen or on perfection.
+Super simple, colorful, and easy, very easy because the goal here is for us to have fun and not to slave in the kitchen or on perfection.

 I’d love to hear about your favorite recipes.
 Do you have a super easy one?
 Please, share.
-I love good, easy and fresh food!
+I love good, easy, and fresh food!

-Have a fun holiday, enjoy, stay cool and share the joy in the comment section below.
+Have a fun holiday, enjoy, stay cool, and share the joy in the comment section below.